KILTprotocol/kilt-workshop-101/verification.md

 node 4-verification.js
 ```

-You should see `true` being logged.
+In your logs, you should see the chain being queried, and data verification should be successful (`true`).

 That's it!
 You've successfully verified a claim as a <span class="label-role verifier">verifier</span>.